Woah now, mama! You’re almost there. Hello, third trimester!

 Most babies will turn themselves into a head-down position in these weeks (sometimes earlier) to get ready for birth.

 If your baby stays head up, this is called “breech”, and your doctor may talk to you about trying to turn the baby before labor begins.

 Your baby grows to the size of a watermelon (about 53cm)

-- Pack your hospital bag to include your warm blankets and outfits for the baby, as well as anything to help make your hospital stay more comfortable.
-Think pyjamas, plenty of stretchy underwear, and maternity pads for post-birth.
+- Pack your hospital bag.
+Your hospital bag should include your warm blankets and outfits for the baby, as well as anything to help make your hospital stay more comfortable.
+Think pajamas, plenty of stretchy underwear, and maternity pads for post-birth.

 - Do your kick counts from about 28 weeks onwards.
 At the same time every day when your baby is most active (usually in the evening), put your feet up and time how long it takes to feel 10 distinct kicks.
 Make a note, and if anything feels different, speak to your midwife or doctor.

 - Attend antenatal classes and a hospital tour to find out more about your birth options, and learn some basic parenting skills.
 A hospital tour can help you to visualize your birth experience and might make you feel more prepared when it all kicks off!
 You don’t want to be getting lost mid-contraction!